Saebyuckbaan/demo-mockup/Home.md

 `d3.tsv()` does not return anything, it is an asynchronous call (like when you make AJAX requests whith jQuery).
 So everything takes place in its callback.

-The DELPHI (Data e-Platform to Leverage Multilevel Personal Health Information) database is a PostgreSQL database.
+The DELPHI (Data e-Platform to Leverage Multilevel Personal Health Information) database the PostgreSQL database you'll be using for Part 1 and Part 2 in this assignment.
-There are hundreds of tables.
-Find and note table of interest using both pgAdmin and the Boilerplate

 ### Connecting to DELPHI database Using pgAdmin